ElodineOfficial/GoblinGuard/README.md

 # GOBLIN GUARD ALPHA

-A lightweight Chrome extension that **accidently unalives sponsored ads on YouTube videos**.
+A lightweight Chrome extension that **accidently unalives sponsored ads on YouTube videos and YT shorts**.
-To do: Apply to shorts, auto-skip when YT attempts to serve ad.
-I'll have this all finished before the end of June/30
+To do: Auto-skip when ads are played via YT music, browser compatibility [brave+others]

 ---